Campaigners are fighting to stop the practices of the festival of Gadhimai in Nepal. Here’s why

 Not Just Nepal

-Sadly, regular animal sacrifices are not restricted to Nepal.
+Sadly, regular animal sacrifices are not restricted to the festival of Gadhimai in Nepal.

 Traditionally, Muslims who do the Hajj (pilgrimage to Mecca) are meant to sacrifice a lamb or goat.
 Even those Muslims who are not on the Hajj will participate in a sacrifice of a goat or lamb wherever they are, on the 10th day of the 12th lunar month in the Islamic calendar.
 This is understood to be a symbolic re-enactment of Abraham’s sacrifice of a ram in place of his son.